geminerald/bodybutter/README.md

 The goal of this project is to allow consumers to buy handmade bodybutter products.
 Users can set up an account, add various items to a basket, place orders, review and update their information, track their order status and review or re-order previous orders.

+Users will eventually be able to customise the products and have bespoke body butter products manufactured to their specifications.

 ### User Goals

 * Get information about various body butter products.